-Official income tax receipts (T2202) for eligible tuition and education amounts are available to be printed from students' mySaskPolytech accounts by the end of February each year.
-T2202 are not mailed out.
+Official income tax receipts (T2202) for eligible tuition and education amounts are made available on February 28.

-- Tuition for courses that start in one calendar year but end in the next is pro-rated between the two years.
+- Tuition for courses that start in one calendar year and end in the next is pro-rated between the two years.

 - The tuition amount does not include books, student fees or printed materials.